There are 3 new systems to tender for NHS apprenticeships

 HOW DO THEY WORK?

-Training providers, HEIs and colleges can apply to either, or both.
-For the LLP DPS, all suppliers must be listed on the RoATP and meet a series of quality assurance rules to qualify.
-To be listed on the NHS SBS apprenticeship training services framework, providers must meet various industry standards – including being on the RoATP and achieving an Ofsted review of level 3 or above.
+Training providers, HEIs and colleges can apply to all 3 systems.
+For the LLP DPS, suppliers must be listed on the RoATP and meet a series of quality assurance rules to qualify.
+For the NOE CPC, providers must be compliant with Public Contract regulations.
+And to be listed on the NHS SBS apprenticeship training services framework, providers must meet various industry standards – including being on the RoATP and achieving an Ofsted review of level 3 or above.

 NHS trusts and other public sector users and buyers can access apprenticeship providers via these systems.
 All providers are pre-qualified, so contracts can be negotiated and won quickly and easily – especially if it’s both parties’ chosen route.
-With the NHS SBS framework, customers can contract directly with their preferred supplier on the framework.
+With the NOE CPC platform and NHS SBS framework, customers can contract directly with their preferred supplier.

 WHAT ARE THE BENEFITS?